 Do you want to create your business in France?

 The Profession Liberale visa allows freelance work in France.
-You won’t need to find an employer to sponsor your visa.
-You will even have access to a multiple year permit!
+You won’t need to find an employer to sponsor your self-employment visa.
+You will even have access to a multiple-year permit!

-And if you follow the process correctly, it can even become your pathway to a French passport.
+And if you follow the process correctly, being a freelancer in France can even become your pathway to a French passport.
 It is a great chance to make your dream of living in France come true.
 It takes a bit of effort, but it is worth it!

 The type of visas

 If you are coming to France with the intention to create a business, there is a big chance that you wish to stay for more than a year.
 You can apply for a visa up to 3 months in advance for a long-stay visa and 6 months in advance for a short-stay visa.

 When you will be filling the visa request form you will have to choose among one of the 3 durations:

 - 0-3 months: This will give you access to a short stay visa (non-renewable) for stays under 90 days.

 - 3-12 months: This will give you access to a renewable 12-month visa (called in French VLS-TS: Visa Long Séjour valant Titre de Séjour).
 The VLS-TS visa holder won’t need to go to the Prefecture to request a residence permit (see below).

 - One year and beyond: You will get a visa (VLS) that will give to access to a renewable permit.
 The residence permit should be requested at the Prefecture (as explained further below).